aprilwebster/conversation-simple/README.md

    The Conversation service tool opens.

-1. Click **Import**.
+1. Click **Import** to add the food coach workspace.
 When prompted, specify the location of the workspace JSON file in your local copy of the application project:

    `<project_root>/food-coach/training/food-coach-workspace.json`

 1. Select **Everything (Intents, Entities, and Dialog)** and then click **Import**.
 The food coach workspace is created.
+   * If you have any problems uploading the workspace using Chrome, please try another browser such as Firefox or Safari.

 ## Configuring the application environment